jonas-grgt/Clique/RANDOM.md

 - Ok I just got 3 tables working.
 They were actually easier than I expected lol, maybe I'll add more table styles later but for now I need to add table configurations

 - Ok I've added configurations to tables and markup parsing.
 Solid day.
 Im already done with this library.
 Maybe i'll add 2 more tables next.
-A dynamic and a curved box draw table
+A customizable and a curved box draw table